 Our Book Club is an opportunity for interested persons to come together to review and discuss the book assigned to each month.
 The book selections revolve around learning from those authors that offer a viewpoint through their books that will bring healing or understanding of issues that impact our mission to reverse institutional or individual racism.
 The Book Club is an opportunity for participants to express any lessons they may have learned, and can come together to talk about the books and the reading experience.

 The Book Club typically meets on the 4th Monday of each month at He Sapa New Life Church, 415 MacArthur Street (Rapid City).
-The evening begins at 5:30pm with a shared potluck meal.
+The evening begins at 5:30pm with a shared snacks.

 SONS OF THE WIND: SACRED STORIES OF THE LAKOTA by D.M.
 Dooling

 ABOUT THE BOOK: The Sons of the Wind presents the mythology and sacred spirits of the Lakota.
 Based on information given to Dr. James Walker a century ago by Lakota Holy Men, this compilation includes the cycle of creation, the appearance of spirits and animals, the making of the four directions, and the coming of the Real People.

 ABOUT THE AUTHOR: Dorothea M Dooling (1910-1991), founder and editorial director of Parabola, The Magazine of Myth and Tradition.
 Parabola, a quarterly magazine which Mrs. Dooling founded in 1976 in Manhattan, quickly earned a reputation as the major journal exploring myth and ancient spiritual traditions.
 It has a circulation of more than 100,000.